-Parklane Elementary School is seeking certfication to become a Common Sense Media Digital Citizenship Certified School.
-Here is a video to introduce you to Digital Citizenship.
+Parklane Elementary School is seeking certification to become a Common Sense Media Digital Citizenship Certified School.
+Here is a video to introduce you to

 UNIFORMS for 2016-2017